-On June 9, 2018 Hevreh of Southern Berkshire will hold its first Tzedek Circle of Honor Gala.
+On June 9, 2018 Hevreh of Southern Berkshire held its first Tzedek Circle of Honor Gala.
 This honor is bestowed upon members who exemplify Hevreh’s values and a commitment to the broader Jewish community.
 TheTzedek Circle of Honor reminds us of our directive from the Torah, Tzedek, Tzedek, Tirdof: Justice, justice, shall you pursue (Deut.
 16:20).

 Rabbi Everett Gendler, described as “the father of Jewish environmentalism”, has been a progressive voice on the fronts of civil rights and Jewish feminism throughout the modern age.
 He has served dozens of congregations around the world and was instated as the first Jewish chaplain of Phillips Academy in Andover.
 Mary is a clinical psychologist and served as the clinical director of Jewish Family and Children’s Services of Merrimack Valley, and has written extensively about the role of women in Judaism.
 The two founded the Gendler Grapevine Project to promote environmental sustainability and social justice initiatives within the Jewish community.
 In 2007, Everett & Mary were instrumental in the founding of the Active Nonviolence Education Center in Dharmasala, India.